mdagois/gca/tools/README.md

 ## Printer simulator

-The Game Boy Printer Simulator is available in the [printer](printer) folder.
+The Game Boy printer simulator is available in the [printer](printer) folder.
 Check the [README](printer/README.md) file to know more about the simulator.

 ## GBBS